Updated April 2022

 For a refresher on what a VPN is and what it does, check out my article: Why Use a VPN for Android TV Boxes.

-3 Great Reasons Why You Need A Kodi VPN
+3 Reasons Why You Need A VPN For An Android TV Box

 Reason #1: Keep Your Stuff Private

-There’s a difference between privacy and anonymity.
-And both are important reasons to use a VPN for Kodi TV boxes.
+There’s a difference between privacy and anonymity, and both are important reasons to use a VPN on Kodi TV boxes.

 If you’re a cord-cutter, they want to know.
 Once they know you’re a cord-cutter, your ISP is going to charge you insanely high fees.